aamaanaa/strinova-linux/README.md

 # Strinova on linux
 Lutris script and guide to let strinova run on linux.
 It works by setting a certain registery key, and that seems to manage the conflict the anticheat has with winedbg.

+For now this is working.
+But since it is kernel level anticheat, i hope the devs keep it that way.
+Since we do not need to modify game files, it seems to me that this is not a reason to be banned, but be warned. it can happen.

 - Tested on Fedora 42

 ## Instructions